8bitkick/BBCMicroBot/docs/user guide.md

 ### Emojis

 You can add an emoji to the end of your tweet to send a command to the bot.
 These are not included in the program sent to the BBC Micro emulator, and should not be in your code in Owlet.
-Because the [emulator is very fast](https://github.com/scarybeasts/beebjit) a 3 hour emulations only take a few seconds.
+Because the [emulator is very fast](https://github.com/scarybeasts/beebjit) a 3 hour emulation only takes a few seconds.

 *Note - GXR graphics functions are **not available** in the 🚀 or 🎬 modes!*